krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 #         [26, 63]])
 ```

 Ok, now we know how matrix multiplication works.
-Let's now build a real linear regression model in PyTorch.
+Using this knowledge, let's now build a real linear regression model in PyTorch.
-First, create some data
+First, create some data.
+We define fixed values for the `weight` and `bias` parameters.
+These are variables our model should learn later on.

 ```python